Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-H0wL0VJjkJY.md

 ### Transcript

-> haven't been to america before if so have you tried pizza yes i've been to america a few places i've been to san francisco seattle uh up in maine um boston new york i had pizza and like all those places very good some good some [ __ ] but you know
+> haven't been to america before if so have you tried pizza yes i've been to america a few places i've been to san francisco seattle, up in maine, boston new york i had pizza and like all those places very good some good some [ __ ] but you know